 Like a Yaletown condo, the guest rooms aren’t large; the least expensive measure only 250 square feet.
 But you’re not going to be running laps around your room, are you?

 Many of the spacious, white-tiled bathrooms have a window into the bedroom, and the curtain is on the bedroom side.
 If you’re the shy type, better tell your partner not to peek!
-And if you’d rather that your partner watch you while you do your business, go ahead.

 In other rooms, the bathrooms have a wall of windows facing the outside of the building.
 The windows bring in plenty of light — don’t you always want your bathroom to be brighter?
 In case you’d rather not parade in the buff in front of the entire neighborhood, close the shades.